Deer-WarLord/orstar/php/wp-content/plugins/captcha/readme.txt

 5. Login form with Captcha.

 == Changelog ==

+= V3.8.2 - 23.09.2013 =
+* Bugfix : Captcha protection is improved by changing hidden values in every session.

+= V3.8.1 - 13.09.2013 =
+* Update : The French language file is updated.
+* Update : We updated all functionality for wordpress 3.6.1.

+= V3.8.0 - 06.09.2013 =
+* Update : The German language file is updated in the plugin.

 = V3.7.9 - 30.08.2013 =
 * Update : The German language file is updated in the plugin.